Help Shape the Future of Downtown Salem

 Please note the following additional documents related to this Request for Proposal:

-Request for Proposal #2017-014 Background Information and Requirements
+- Request for Proposal Number 2017-014 Background Information and Requirements (PDF)

-Since adopting the Downtown Plan in January, city staff have been hard at work lining up funding and implementing the strategies the public developed during the planning process for Downtown Salem.
+Since adopting the Downtown Plan in January, city staff has been hard at work lining up funding and implementing the strategies the public developed during the planning process for Downtown Salem.

-A Public Open House will be held on Thursday, August 18th, from 4-7 PM at the Salem Museum.
+A Public Open House will be held on Thursday, August 18th, from 4 to 7 pm at the Salem Museum.
 Exhibits about the process will be available for public display including concepts for the new streetscape downtown, a new Sign Ordinance, changes to parking, information about new businesses, new events in downtown, and beautification efforts.
 Staff will also be available to explain and answer questions.

 Come see the future of Downtown Salem!